Go COMO: Fare structure

+Riders of Go COMO's fixed routes or paratransit services have not had to pay fares since March 2020.

 Fleet

-Go COMO operates a diverse fleet of 41 transit buses, eleven para-transit vans and several support vehicles.
-Most buses are 35- and 40-foot New Flyer low-floor buses.
-In addition, the system also uses several 40-foot Gillig Corporation Phantom buses, 30-foot ElDorado National buses, and two Gilling 40-foot Euro-style buses.
-Most of the fleet is planned to be replaced by 2015, pending budgetary approval.
-The city may purchase hybrid and/or methane-powered buses in the future.
+Go COMO operates a diverse fleet of 41 transit buses, 11 paratransit vans and several support vehicles.
+Most buses are 35 and 40-foot New Flyer low-floor buses.
+In addition, the system also uses three 40-foot Gillig Corporation Phantom buses, 30-foot ElDorado National buses, and two Gilling 40-foot Euro-style buses.
+All fixed-route buses are equipped with bike racks which can carry two standard bicycles.
+Use of the bike racks is provided at no additional charge.

 The City Council decided (in a unanimous vote on November 16, 2009) to approve a measure for transit advertising.
 The decision came after a five-year debate on the issue, with the threat of budget decreases pushing through the measure.
 The city received two bids after requesting them in August of that year, with the larger potential-income proposal coming from Midwest-based Transit Advertising (a firm specializing in transit advertisements).
 The company's bid guaranteed an income of at least $204,000 per year of which Columbia Transit would keep 60%, or $122,400 (whichever was greater).
 Advertisements vary from small banners inside buses to full bus wrap ads.

-All fixed-route buses are equipped with bike racks which can carry two standard bicycles.
-Use of the bike racks is provided at no additional charge.